bjornbytes/lovr-docs/README.md

 - The **`guides`** folder contains markdown files that explain LÖVR-related concepts in depth.
   - Similarly, `init.lua` contains a manifest used to populate the sidebar on the website.
 - The **`tests`** folder contains small test cases, to make sure bugs stay fixed.
-  - Each folder is a LÖVR project.
+  - Each file or folder is a LÖVR project.
   - The test is considered failed if it throws a Lua error or crashes when run with LÖVR.
   - There isn't a runner yet.